 Harvest Festival Marrakech is a multi-sited event: it happens in art galleries, hotels, restaurants, retail stores and other spaces.
-This makes the Festival COVID resilient as there will be no more than 50 people at a time in any one place.
-The headquarters is the Palm Orchids Nursery, where there is a well-aerated café for pop-up restaurants, an open school for roundtables and marketplaces, open areas for small outdoor parties and plants galore.
 Please consult the map on this website for specific information: you will find partners across Marrakech, with differently coloured icons for Activities, Art & Culture, Gastronomy and Shopping.

 Where can I buy local cosmetic, craft and culinary products during the Festival?

 One of the goals of Harvest Festival is to promote the purchase and use of local cosmetic, craft and culinary products, along with other goods and services, that sustain livelihoods while contributing to healthy lifestyles.
 You will be able to find these products on sale at a store recently launched by one of our partners, MBLA, next to Café Malizia.
 If you prefer to buy directly from rural cooperatives and other local producers, stay tuned to @harvestmarrakech on Facebook and @harvest_marrakech on Instagram to ensure you are informed when the High Atlas Food Market will be organised.

 What are the objectives of Harvest Festival?